With your support, we can continue to play a unique role in shifting Australia’s aid and foreign policy agenda.

 5. WE LOVE TO CELEBRATE!

-Aid/Watch is proud of our 30-year legacy that centres on justice and solidarity before charity.
+Aid/Watch is proud of our 30-year legacy that has centered justice and solidarity over charity.
 We couldn’t have done it without you!